Kyllingene/brim/README.md

 ### Optimizations

 Brim internally uses a token-based intermediary structure to execute the code.
-First, it groups together add, subtract, left, and right instructions to save needless cycles (as well as discards redundant instructions).
+First, it groups together add, subtract, left, and right instructions to eliminate repetitive cycles (as well as discard redundant instructions).

 Then, it performs several macro-optimizations to reduce common operations to a single "instruction".
 Currently, it recognizes: